Psycojoker/redflyingbaron/README.md

 red["test_redflyingbaron"]  # access by filename without extension red[1:]  # accept slices

+red["f:./test_redflyingbaron.py"]  # custom slicing query, returns files that match this request red["f:redflyingbaron.py"]  # think of using it on a django project and asking red["f:redflyingbaron"]     # all "models" files

 red.find("stuff")  # return the first matched stuff red.find_all("stuff")  # return all the matched stuff of all the files red("stuff")  # same